dwshadle/florence-price-catalog/_texts/price-songs_to_the_dark_virgin.md

 ## Notes
 [^fn1]: Some commentators erroneously refer to this piece as *Song to the Dark Virgin*.
 The first word should be plural.
+[^fn2]: This piece is bound with "My Dream," "Songs to the Dark Virgin," "Ardella," and "Dream Ships."
-[^fn2]: See "Record Audience Expected to Hear Marian Anderson Sing in City Sunday," *Burlington Free Press*, November 17, 1939.
+[^fn3]: See "Record Audience Expected to Hear Marian Anderson Sing in City Sunday," *Burlington Free Press*, November 17, 1939.